-This 45-hour course will be delivered in the classroom and/or via web-conferencing.
-The presentation of information will be delivered primarily by the instructor and occasionally by guest speakers.
+This 45-hour course will be delivered in the classroom setting and/or via webconferencing by the instructor.
+The presentation of information will be primarily delivered by the instructor and occasionally by guest speaker.

-Each lesson will include a variety of teaching/learning methods.
-These methods may include lecture, large and small discussion groups, in-class projects, experiences, simulations, role plays, observations, readings, audio-visual aids, guest speakers, and students' individual assignments.
+Each lesson will include a variety of teaching/learning experiences.
+These strategies may include lecture, large and small discussion groups, in-class projects, experiences, simulations, role plays, observations, readings, audio-visual aids, guest speakers, and students' individual assignments.